VectorTensor/AnimeRepo/README.md

 # Introduction
 This is a basic Web API created using ASP.net.
 You can perform a get request to get a random anime.
 Also you can add your own anime to the repository.
 Only thing required are the name of the anime and its genre.
 I have also implemented simple swagger UI.
 I used AWS RDS for database.
 I used MS-SQL server as the database.
+This application was deployed using AWS lambda and aws api gateway.

 ## Post Request JSON
 {